steven05sanchez/Enterprise-IAM-Lab/README.md

 - Engineering_Users
 - Executives

-## Tasks Completed
+### Tasks Completed

 - Created department security groups
 - Used a consistent naming convention
 - Designed the environment using Role-Based Access Control (RBAC)

-## What I Learned
+### What I Learned

-I learned that organizations manage permissions through groups instead of assigning permissions directly to individual users.
-This makes user management easier and more scalable.
+I learned that organizations assign permissions through security groups instead of assigning permissions directly to individual users.
+This approach makes user management easier, more scalable, and easier to maintain.

 ---